iLib-js/ilib-loctool-webos-c/README.md

 ### v1.7.1
 * Updated dependencies. (loctool: 2.23.1)
-* Update to be included `npm-shrinkwrap.json` in the published files.
+* Updated to be included `npm-shrinkwrap.json` in the published files.

 ### v1.7.0
 * Updated dependencies. (loctool: 2.22.0)